 A hackathon’s value proposition is generally one of innovation.
 Companies see these events as an investment to come up with new products.
 However, I recently found out they are also a great way to teach us about existing flaws in our software development processes.

 I’ve participated in a handful of coding events before and have come to appreciate hackathons, as a good way to boost camaraderie and do some individual learning.
-That’s why I got very excited when a few month ago our CTO announced we were going to do ListMinut’s first hackathon.
-And so, for 3 days in mid September, our product development team moved to the Belgian coast to design and code an MVP.
+That’s why I got very excited when a few months ago our CTO announced we were going to do ListMinut’s first hackathon.
+And so, for 3 days in mid-September, our product development team moved to the Belgian coast to design and code an MVP.

-The main motivation behind the hackathon was to address the latter (learnings coming on a second post).
+The main motivation behind the hackathon was to address the latter.
 What I didn’t expect, was how good the hackathon would be, as a way to surface out any flaws in the way we work.
 You’ll see, as part of my work during my first four months, I’ve been pushing for (1) shorter-lived feature branches, (2) code reviews, (3) automated testing, and (4) improved code quality.
-The team has been taking all these changes very positively, I’ll even allow myself to say that they’ve even been somewhat enthusiastic about it, which not only has made my job much easier but is enabling us to rip of the benefits early on.
+The team has been taking all these changes very positively.
+I’ll even allow myself to say that they’ve even been somewhat enthusiastic about it, which not only has made my job much easier but is enabling us to rip off the benefits early on.

 For us, it pointed out little communication problems which forced us to do some re-writes and some problems with WIP (work in progress) and bad design which gave us some ugly merge conflicts.
-These problems aren’t new to development teams, as a matter of fact they are very common but sometimes hard to see on the busyness of the day to day, so teams adapt and cope with them or worse yet, they start to think of them as myths.
-The good news is that our industry has been hard at work solving these issues for a while now, so we will follow some of the Lean/Agile advice while also improve our OOP design and iterate until this machine is finely tuned.
+These difficulties aren’t new to development teams, as a matter of fact, they are very common but sometimes challenging to see in the busyness of the day to day.
+So teams adapt and cope with them or worse yet, they start to think of them as myths.
+The good news is that our industry has been solving these issues for a while now, so we will follow some Lean/Agile advice while also improving our OOP design and iterate until this machine is finely tuned.